 In this spirit, the Meritorious Service Award is given to an individual who has made an outstanding contribution or a singular feat or act that deserves recognition.

 The nomination covers accomplishments only up to December 31 of the year preceding the conferment of the Award.
-Nomination should be made using the prescribed Letran Awards nomination form, available at the Letran’s Office of Alumni and Public Affairs (OAPA).
+Nomination should be made using the prescribed Letran Awards nomination form, available at the Letran’s Alumni and Public Relations Department.

 Nominees should be nominated under only one category.